pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ---
 title: Apache Solr for Drupal
-subtitle: Using Solr 8 on drupal:latest
+subtitle: Using Solr 8 on Drupal
-description: Information on using Pantheon Search with Solr 8 on drupal:latest
+description: Information on using Pantheon Search with Solr 8 on Drupal
 cms: "Drupal"
 contenttype: [guide]
 categories: [config]